barryclark/jekyll-now/mcamc.md

   <a href="javascript:expandAll()" class="btn-grey">Expand All</a>
   <a href="javascript:collapseAll()" class="btn-grey">Collapse All</a>
 </div>

 ### Registration

 {: .question}
 **Can you describe the overall registration process for schools and other organizations?**

 {: .answer}
 Each organization submits one registration form.
-The organization will be asked to designate a coach that will receive communications from MCAMC, as well as provide basic information about each student participating.
+The organization will be asked to designate a coach who will receive communications from MCAMC, and to provide basic information about each student participating.
 Please see the payment section for payment details.
 If you have any other questions, please contact us at [mcamathleague@gmail.com](mailto:mcamathleague@gmail.com).

 {: .question}
 **Can I register as individual without a team?**